RoOLeary/distort/README.md

 ## Tailwind CSS

-This theme uses the latest version of Tailwind CSS: v3.
+This project uses the latest version of Tailwind CSS: v3.

 Tailwind CSS and its dependencies were installed via npm as recommended by the official [Tailwind installation docs for next.js](https://tailwindcss.com/docs/guides/nextjs).
 If you are not familiar with the Tailwind CSS framework I would recommend you check out the [Tailwind documentation](https://tailwindcss.com/docs).

 You can find the `tailwind.config.js` and `postcss.config.js` files at the root of the directory.
 The entry point CSS file is located at `styles/globals.css`.
 This file contains the `@tailwind` directives and any additional CSS used in the template.
-We've tried to minimize custom CSS and only define a few custom classes for the hamburger menu in the navbar.
+Have tried to minimize custom CSS and only define a few custom classes for the hamburger menu in the navbar.

 Tailwind allows you to customize what it generates using the `tailwind.config.js` file at the root of the project directory.
-For this theme, we have defined a few extra utility classes.
-We have also added the paths to all of our template files to the `content` option to tree-shake unused styles and optimize your final build size.
+For this theme, I defined a few extra utility classes.
+Have also added the paths to all of our template files to the `content` option to tree-shake unused styles and optimize your final build size.
 This template additionally uses 2 official Tailwind plugins (`@tailwindcss/aspect-ratio`, `@tailwindcss/typography`) to generate additional utility classes.

 ## Font
 This template uses the `Roboto` Font family from the [Google Fonts Library](https://fonts.google.com/specimen/Roboto).
 The font is included in `/pages/_document.js` and leverages the [Automatic Webfont Optimizations](https://nextjs.org/docs/basic-features/font-optimization) by next.js.

 ## Images
 All of the images for posts, categories, authors and website components are from [Unsplash](https://unsplash.com/).